 A new look

 Fluent has a new look that’s easy on the eyes.
-Users can pick from several themes or chose the new, Japanese language localization.
+Users can pick from several themes or choose the new, Japanese language localization.

-Fluent’s task-based workflow guides users through an organized simulation process that offers the most accurate results in less time.
+Fluent’s task-based workflow guides you through an organized simulation process offering the most accurate results in less time.
 At each step in the process, the software provides the most relevant design options or defaults to a best-practice option.
-Benchmark data show that users complete the workflow with 70 percent fewer clicks and 50 percent less hands-on time.
+Benchmark data show that users complete the watertight geometry workflow with 70 percent fewer clicks and 50 percent less hands-on time.

 Mosaic Meshing Technology